pete-dollas/2023-Academic-Projects/README.md

 DO TO-DO 1-10.
 All of our bootcamp work will be in gitpod using this repository

-ASAP DO FIRST WEBSITE & PORTFOLIO PAGE
-THE REST OF THE WORK RELEASES MONDAY

 STOP AT TO DO 10- CSS

 FOR PORTFOLIO: